lachlan-ibm/ibmvia_autoconf/docs/base.rst

 is done via a signed archive file, generated by the deployment you are trying to preserve / re-create.

-.. autoclass:: src.verify_access_autoconf.configure.ISVA_Configurator.Snapshot
+.. autoclass:: src.ibmvia_autoconf.configure.ISVA_Configurator.Snapshot
    :members:

 Extensions
 ==========
-Extensions are used to install third party applications, such as platform monitoring tools, onto a Verify Access appliance.
+Extensions are used to install third party applications, such as platform monitoring tools, onto a Verify Identity Access appliance.
 An extension consists of:
-- A signed installation package from IBM Security Verify Access App-Xchange
+- A signed installation package from IBM Security Verify Identity Access App-Xchange
 - Some configuration properties in key/value format
 - Optionally, additional binaries (RPM, ZIP, ect) required by the extension.

 The specific properties required to install an extension will change based on the type of extension being installed.
-Administrators can use a Web Browser to inspect HTTP requests when uploading an extension to a Verify Access appliance to determine which properties are required for their particular extension.
+Administrators can use a Web Browser to inspect HTTP requests when uploading an extension to a Verify Identity Access appliance to determine which properties are required for their particular extension.

-.. autoclass:: src.verify_access_autoconf.configure.ISVA_Configurator.Extensions
+.. autoclass:: src.ibmvia_autoconf.configure.ISVA_Configurator.Extensions
    :members:

 Remote Syslog
 =============
-The remote system logging capabilities of Verify Access deployments can be configured with this option.
-Administrators are able to define external servers where logs for Verify Access sub-components should be forwarded to.
+The remote system logging capabilities of Verify Identity Access deployments can be configured with this option.
+Administrators are able to define external servers where logs for Verify Identity Access sub-components should be forwarded to.

-.. autoclass:: src.verify_access_autoconf.configure.ISVA_Configurator.Remote_Syslog
+.. autoclass:: src.ibmvia_autoconf.configure.ISVA_Configurator.Remote_Syslog
    :members: